jbjulia/athena/README.md

 ## Usage

-# This project is currently being migrated from NSAnet, please check back soon.
+# This project can be viewed from my GitLab repositroy on NSANET (jbjulia).

 ## Contributing